InternetOfHealthcare/ehealth-workshop/README.md

   * A couple friends!
 You can surely do it alone, but what's the fun in that?
   * Any computer with a web browser and a SSH client.
 How about a Raspbery Pi?
   * An AWS Account.
 We'll be frugal but this may incur costs.
-  * Around 3 hours of undisturbed, dedicated time.
+  * A couple hours of undisturbed, dedicated time.

 Ready?
 Let's go!